SCnext/SCGLR/README.md

 (Boulesteix and Strimmer [2007](#ref-boulesteix07)) or ecology (Carrascal, Galván, and Gordo [2009](#ref-carrascal09)).
-While PLSR is well adapted for continuous variables, maximizing the correlation between dependent variables,Y, and covariates, X, **SCGLR** is suited for non-Gaussian outcomes and non-continuous covariates.
+While PLSR is well adapted for continuous variables, maximizing the correlation between dependent variables, Y, and covariates, X, **SCGLR** is suited for non-Gaussian outcomes and non-continuous covariates.
 It is a model-based approach that extends PLS (Tenenhaus [1998](#ref-tenenhaus98)), PCA on instrumental variables (Sabatier,